Otis Redding: Songwriting

 In his early career, Redding mostly covered songs from popular artists, such as Little Richard, Sam Cooke and Solomon Burke.
 Around the mid-1960s, Redding began writing his own songs—always taking along his cheap red acoustic guitar—and sometimes asked for Stax members' opinion of his lyrics.
 He often worked on lyrics with other musicians, such as Simms, Rodgers, Huckaby, Phil Walden, and Steve Cropper.
 During his recovery from his throat operation, Redding wrote about 30 songs in two weeks.
 Redding was the sole copyright holder on all of his songs.

-In "(Sittin' On) The Dock of the Bay" he abandoned familiar romantic themes for "sad, wistful introspections, amplified by unforgettable descending guitar riffs by Cropper".
+In "(Sittin' On) The Dock of the Bay", Redding abandoned familiar romantic themes for "sad, wistful introspections, amplified by unforgettable descending guitar riffs by Cropper".
 The website of the Songwriters Hall of Fame noted that the song "was a kind of brooding, dark voicing of despair, ('I've got nothin' to live for/Look like nothin's gonna come my way')" although "his music, in general, was exultant and joyful."
 According to journalist Ruth Robinson, author of the liner notes for the 1993 box set, "It is currently a revisionist theory to equate soul with the darker side of man's musical expression, blues.
 That fanner of the flame of 'Trouble's got a hold on me' music, might well be the father of the form if it is, the glorified exaltation found in church on any Sunday morning is its mother."
 The Songwriters Hall of Fame website adds that "glorified exaltation indeed was an apt description of Otis Redding's songwriting and singing style."
 Booker T. Jones compared Redding with Leonard Bernstein, stating: "He was the same type person.
 He was a leader.
 He'd just lead with his arms and his body and his fingers."

 Redding favored short and simple lyrics; when asked whether he intended to cover Dylan's "Just Like a Woman", he responded that the lyrics contained "too much text".
 Furthermore, he stated in an interview:

 Basically, I like any music that remains simple and I feel this is the formula that makes "soul music" successful.
 When any music form becomes cluttered and/or complicated you lose the average listener's ear.
 There is nothing more beautiful than a simple blues tune.
 There is beauty in simplicity whether you are talking about architecture, art or music.

 Redding also authored his (sometimes difficult) recordings' horn arrangements, humming to show the players what he had in mind.
 The recording of "Fa-Fa-Fa-Fa-Fa (Sad Song)" captures his habit of humming with the horn section.